Pre-Sessional English Language 11 weeks (PS11)

 Confirmation of Acceptance for Studies (CAS)

-In order to apply for a Student visa, you will need a Confirmation of Acceptance for Studies (CAS), a unique reference number, which is confirmation of your unconditional offer to study with us.
+University can only issue a CAS number to cover the part of the course which takes place in person.
+At the end of the pre-sessional course, in order to apply for a Student visa for your degree course, you will need a Confirmation of Acceptance for Studies (CAS), a unique reference number, which is confirmation of your unconditional offer to study with us.
 A 10% deposit or proof of sponsorship for the total is necessary to receive a CAS and be accepted.

 Please note, if you fail to successfully complete this 11-week course, and this is a condition of your offer, you will not be able to study on your degree course and your Student visa will be withdrawn, unless you re-take and pass the IELTS.